hckoalla/rpgmaker-mv-internationalization-plugin/README.md

 4. Open RPG Maker MV and go to the Plugin Manager.
 5. Add the `Internationalization` plugin to your project.

+## New Plugins

+- **InternationalizationMainMenu.js**
+  Adds a language selection option to the title screen, allowing players to choose their language before starting the game.

+- **InternationalizationMenu.js**
+  Adds a language selection option within the in-game menu, allowing players to change the language during gameplay.

+- **Internationalization.js**
+  This is the core plugin responsible for internationalization, offering various methods for loading and saving translations.

 ## JSON File Structure

 Each JSON file should contain key-value pairs for the text you want to translate.

 Example:

 **`locales/en.json`**: